jac99/MinkLocMultimodal/README.md

 You can download training and evaluation point clouds from [here](https://drive.google.com/open?id=1rflmyfZ1v9cGGH0RL4qXRrKhg-8A-U9q) ([alternative link](https://drive.google.com/file/d/1-1HA9Etw2PpZ8zHd3cjrfiZa8xzbp41J/view?usp=sharing)).
 Extract the folder in the same directory as the project code.
-Thus, in that directory you must have two folders: 1) benchmark_datasets and 2) MinkLoc3DRGB.
+Thus, in that directory you must have two folders: 1) benchmark_datasets and 2) MinkLocMultimodal.

 RGB images are taken directly from Oxford RobotCar dataset.
+First, you need to download stereo camera images from Oxford RobotCar dataset.
+See dataset website for details ([link](https://robotcar-dataset.robots.ox.ac.uk).
-First, you need to download stereo camera images from Oxford RobotCar dataset and then run ```generate_rgb_for_lidar.py``` script that finds 20 closest RGB images for each 3D point cloud and saves them in the target directory.
+After downloading the dataset, run ```generate_rgb_for_lidar.py``` script that finds 20 closest RGB images in RobotCar dataset for each 3D point cloud and saves them in the target directory.
 During the training an input to the network consists of a 3D point cloud and one RGB image randomly chosen from these 20 corresponding images.
 During the evaluation, a network input consists of a 3D point cloud and one RGB image with the closest timestamp.

 Before the network training or evaluation, run the below code to generate training pickles (with positive and negative point clouds for each anchor point cloud) and evaluation pickles.
-The procedure for generating training and evaluation pickles is the same as proposed in PointNetVLAD paper.
+The procedure for generating training and evaluation pickles is the same as prepared by authors of PointNetVLAD paper.

 ```generate pickles
 cd generating_queries/